 We come to improv parenting from the side, sneaking up to it in the vast landscape of research on parenting, play, child development, psychology, mindfulness and creativity.
-There is no direct research on using improv in our households, but there is a ton of informative, complementary and downright cool stuff that supports using the skills of improvisation, mindfulness and playfulness in our personal lives.
+There is no direct research on using improv in our households, but there is a ton of informative, complementary and downright cool stuff that supports using improvisation, mindfulness and playfulness in our personal lives.

 Our culture often creates a false dichotomy between play and learning.
 Guided play offers a mix of the two.